Evrymmnt - stock.adobe.com

 Finally, the PC reboots and runs the Windows install that drives the chosen reset operation.

-The installer will run through a series of prompts to complete the install once the OS is in place.
+Once the OS is in place, the installer will run through several prompts to complete the installation.
 These include prompts for country or region, language, keyboard layout and privacy settings.
 Logging in to a Microsoft account completes the process.
 Once the out-of-box experience finishes, the Windows 11 desktop will be in the same state as when it left the factory.
 If you plan to sell or hand off the PC to someone else, it's ready to go.
-If you plan to return it to its original user, there's still substantial work left to restore the user's preferences and customizations.
+If you plan to return it to its original user, substantial work remains to restore the user's preferences and customizations.

 Next Steps